dgroomes/my-software/go/README.md

    * DONE Scaffold a Rust program that uses the Nu parser.
    * DONE Call the Rust program from the Go program.
    * DONE Parse the output of the Rust program (just JSON into a map)
-   * IN PROGRESS Match the expressions (shell/Nu) for compatibility.
+   * DONE Match the expressions (shell/Nu) for compatibility.
 This should be driven by tests, because it's subtle and maybe wide.
+* [ ] Workaround `./` parsing gap of the new Nushell parser.
 * [x] DONE `go-body-omitter`
    * DONE generate a first pass (o1-preview did a great job)
    * SKIP (fine enough for now) Study the generated code.
 Consider changes/comments/restructuring.
 Should we omit in a more nuanced way?